FrankasProjects/cloud-native-reliability-deployment/SystematicLiteratureReview/readme.md

 ### 3.3 Full-text filtering
 During this step, articles were removed based on their full-text.
 The most common criteria for articles to be removed from the resultset were the follwoing:
-- Articles that were developing their own approach on optimizing cloud costs for either the provider or consumer side
+- Articles that were developing their own approach on optimizing cloud costs for either the provider or consumer side.
-- Articles that were listing specific cloud costs, for example for EC2 instances, but do not provide information about the price composition, and are therefore outdated
+- Articles that were listing specific cloud costs, for example for EC2 instances, but do not provide information about the price composition, and are therefore outdated.

 Additioally, the table below displays all articles scanned in this step and provides a short explanation on their inclusion / removal.